 Tasks

-Phase two transition tasks are:
+The Phase Two Transition tasks to be carried out by the Phase Two Transition team are as follows.
+Governance and decision-making remains with the existing TAP TSI Steering Committee.

-Create a Phase Two Preparation project team, based on the Phase One project team.
+Create a Phase Two Preparation project team.
 The team does all the work in autumn 2012 through to the first quarter 2013, depending on the re-publication date of the Regulation

 Run the 25 September 2012 (or whatever date) Masterplan meeting